• Home

 The Best 2 Day Itinerary in Kyoto

-There are actually so many things to do in Kyoto that you could easily spend entire week there.
+There are actually so many things to do in Kyoto that you could easily spend an entire week there.
 But unfortunately, we are not all blessed with the convenience of time.
 We happen to think this itinerary offers the most convenient way to see the best of Kyoto in 2 days.

 If you do decide to spend an extra day in Kyoto, we don’t blame you – it’s such a beautiful city, we’ve added a few options to extend your 2 day Kyoto itinerary to 3 or 4 days at the end of this article.